davekinkead/thesis/thoughts/voting-is-not-consent.md

   By voting in an election, you are agreeing to be bound by the outcome of that election.
 Like a game of cricket or football, by agreeing to play the game you're accepting the rules of the game.

   By voting you are consenting to be bound by the umpires decision.
-You are consenting to a political obligation to the state.
+You are consenting to obey the state.

   Of course, you are free not to vote.
 Even in countries like Australia that have compulsory voting, nobody is stopping you from not voting or putting a blank slip in the ballot box.